 Also, if you’re a big hiker, request to get a permit for to hike Huaynapicchu when you book your tour as well.
 That’s the mountain behind the Machu Picchu citadel, and I’ve read magical things about the views from atop.
 I had gotten a permit but the weather didn’t hold out for me to hike it.
 Next time, right?

 Check In Before You Go

-The day before you leave for the trail, you need to check in at the Alpaca Expeditions offices and they give you a rundown of how everything will go.
-They provided the map below – which I held close to me at all times – that was wildly helpful.
+The day before you leave for your 2 day Inca trail hike, you need to check in at the Alpaca Expeditions offices and they give you a rundown of how everything will go.
+They provided the map below – which I held close to me at all times – which was wildly helpful.
 This meeting was super beneficial and helped me better understand how the whole trip was organized.

 Day 1 – Hiking the Inca Trail

 Wake Up & Travel to the Trailhead

 Day 1 is a VERY early wakeup day.
 You’re picked up from your hotel around 4am and you begin the ride to the trailhead for your 2 day Inca trail hike.
 You take a van from your hotel to Ollantaytambo, where you then hop on the train until the trailhead.
 Real talk?
 The train ride has to be one of the prettiest train rides in the world.
 I’d have loved to have been able to sleep but I wouldn’t dare miss that view.